fhirschmann/algolab/doc/final.rst

 The zoom levels indicate what collection will be produced.
 For example, running `al_filter 14` will produce the collection `railway_graph_14`.

+In the following sections, the images on the left-hand side represent the Frankfurt Main Station and the image on the right-hand side represent Germany.

 Zoom level 30
 -------------